“The BKs had absolutely no status, no money and no possessions; however, what they did have were hearts full of love for all souls.”

 Who Are These People?

-John Levoff — Los Angeles
+The Late John Levoff (2023) — Los Angeles

 Have you ever heard of a spiritual group called the Brahma Kumaris?
 Would you be surprised to learn that the Brahma Kumaris World Spiritual University, based in Mt.
 Abu, India, has more than 1,000,000 students around the world?